MY SITE

 As a science writer I primarily cover human origins, archaeology and evolutionary biology.
 My stories have appeared in outlets including Discover, Science, Smithsonian, Atlas Obscura, and Audubon.

-As a STEM Writing Specialist & Lecturer at Caltech's Hixon Writing Center, I train members of the Caltech community to communicate science within and beyond academia.
+Over the years, I've taught undergraduate and graduate courses about anthropology, archaeology, evolutionary biology, and science communication.
+As a STEM Writing Specialist & Lecturer at Caltech's Hixon Writing Center, I trained members of the Caltech community to communicate science within and beyond academia.

 For undergrad, I attended Dartmouth College and majored in Geochemistry and Anthropology.
 I was class of '08, but didn't earn my degree until 2009, in part because I forgot to pay for a yoga P.E. class.